New for 2014

 The General Fire 26 May 2013

-While the Felipe Fire was winding down
+While the Felipe Fire was winding down this fire got

-started, it began because someone was shooting in
+it began because someone was shooting in

 a restricted area.
 In the last 2 years I have photographed